OpenConfig Interfaces, Network Instance and VLANs

 platform is specifically scoped to an individual interface, then this should not

-• Devices with multiple VLAN spaces, and per-instance VLAN spaces should be
+require any global configuration to be created. - Devices with multiple VLAN spaces, and per-instance VLAN spaces should be

-• The OpenConfig model should not be overly prescriptive of the VLAN
+supported. - The OpenConfig model should not be overly prescriptive of the VLAN

 capabilities of an individual platform - particularly to ensure cases where